 Stage Presence – Frithjof-Martin Grabner Reflection of the personal effect on the stage.
 (Speaking voice, body language, audition situation, concert dress, applause assumption).
 There are also formal and content aspects of application forms.

 Participants: Open to soloists and ensembles, advanced music pupils, music students, professional musicians, music teachers and serious amateurs who want to develop a program of their choice intensive.
-The minimum age to attend the courses is 16 years (except Youth promotion course: 8 – 15 years).
+The minimum age to attend the courses is 16 years.
 Exceptions may be made in consultation with the artistic director.

-Pricing Data: Beginning of the course is on Thursday, 01.09.2022 at 19:30 in the municipal music school Mühldorf a.
+Pricing Data: Beginning of the course is on Thursday, 29.08.2024 at 19:30 in the municipal music school Mühldorf a.
 Inn with welcome and course schedule.
-End of the course is on Sunday, 11.09.2022 after the final public concert at the Hans-Prähofer House (concert starts at 11:00).
+End of the course is on Sunday, 08.09.2024 after the final public concert at the Hans-Prähofer House (concert starts at 11:00).
 In addition to the concert, students will have the opportunity to play in internal literature lecture evenings.
-The Youth promotion course Violin / Viola begins on Thursday, 01.09.2022 and lasts until Thursday, 06.09.2022.
-The participants in the Youth promotion course receive 3 lessons individual or ensemble lessons.
-The registration deadline is 07/22/2022
+The registration deadline is 07/26/2024

 (Late applications will be considered if possible.
 Due to the limited number of participants is recommended to register early.)

 Course content: Per teacher only a limited number of participants will be allowed.
 This guarantees the best possible care of each participant.
-Each participant (except for Youth promotion course) receive 5 lessons individual or ensemble lessons.
+Each participant receive 5 lessons individual or ensemble lessons.
 The instructors prepare participants in single – and classroom instruction prior to future concert or audition situations and give valuable assistance in solving individual problems in the instrumental and artistic field.
 Any number of works are being prepared.
 Works please indicate on the registration form!
-There are practice rooms with either piano or grand pianos are available.
+There are practice rooms with either piano or grand pianos in the “Hans-prähofer-Haus” an in the parish center “St. Nikolaus” available.

 Mühldorf is a town of the Bavarian alpine upland with about 19,500 inhabitants.
 It is located about 80 km east of Munich, about 100 km west of Passau and about 75 km north-west of Salzburg.